Descriptor Examples

 Provides basic UDP access to two dummy IO values plus one notify-capable IO for simple network protocol demonstrations.

-Required resources: eth, /tmp
+Required resources: udp, /tmp

 NTFC